koto-lang/koto/crates/cli/docs/language_guide.md

 check! true
 ```

-Imported items can be renamed using `as` for clarity or to avoid conflicts.
+Imported values can be renamed using `as` for clarity or to avoid conflicts.

 ```koto
 from list import first as list_first